sdnfv/openNetVM/style/github-action-style.md

 ## Other Resources

-To learn more about how the linters look out for may visit one of the following resources.
+To learn more about how the linters function you may visit one of the following resources.
 * https://github.com/koalaman/shellcheck
 * https://www.pylint.org/
 * http://cppcheck.sourceforge.net/